the demon abalam

 Abalam in Grimoires and Other Texts

-Beyond scripture, Abalam is briefly mentioned in several occult works, always hitched to Paimon’s chariot.
-A good example is the Grand Grimoire, which mentions several demonic kings bound in circles, where Abalam fits as an enforced aide.
+Outside of scripture, Abalam is briefly mentioned in several occult texts, always connected to Paimon.
+For example, the Grand Grimoire lists several demonic kings trapped in circles, and Abalam is included as a forced helper.

 SourceQuote